vahidhk80/civ-ipriot-smiley/knowledge_and_evidence.md

 1. Does the code's author believe that every `Smiley` should be able to blink?
 Explain.

-> yes, becuase smiley.blink() command is used without any condition.
+> yes, becuase smiley.blink() command is used, so author believes that all the classes have blink methods.
 >

 2. For those smileys that blink, does the author expect them to blink in the same way?
 Explain.

-> no. blink is the method of the smiley so smiley = Happy() and smiley = Sad() can blink in different way.
+> no. depend on the smiley = Happy() or smiley = Sad() blinking can be done in different way. becuase blink is defiend in Sad and Happy separately.
 >

 3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.

-> as explained in the previous question, although there is same function for blink, but depend on which classes inherence it, it can have different result. here smiley is an instance, so in the case an instance of Sad, it can blink in different way in compare with the case an instance of Happy.
+> Polymorphism means “many forms.”
+In programming, it allows different classes to use the same method name but behave in their own way. so blink is a method that is defined in Happy class and can be defined in Sad but with different result.
 >

 4. How is inheritance used in the blink method, and why is it important for polymorphism?

-> in Happy class, the blink method in inherited from Blinkable class, but redefine in the Happy class so it's overrided.
+> in Happy class, the blink method is inherited from Blinkable class, but redefine in the Happy class so it's overrided.
 >
 1. **Implement Blink in Sad Class:**